Bologna Pregnant Thanks to Frozen Eggs 14 Years Ago

-Donation Programs – Polyclinic explains a reassuring and encouraging case especially in the field of fertility, but also to all other women who need and want to follow the path of medically assisted reproduction.
-Furthermore, the prolonged efficiency of the vitrification process provides greater flexibility for all egg donation programmes: in fact, women who freeze eggs in a polyclinic can automatically choose to donate their unused eggs to other women for free.
+Donation Programs – Policlinico explains a reassuring and encouraging case especially in the field of fertility, but also to all other women who need and want to follow the path of medically assisted reproduction.
+Moreover, the prolonged efficiency of vitrification offers greater flexibility for all egg donation programmes: in fact, women who freeze eggs in a polyclinic can automatically choose to donate their unused eggs to other women for free.

 Support more women “Thanks to this solidarity option and these important results, it will be possible to involve and support more women in this path with a high probability of success and therefore new pregnancies,” continues the hospital company.